 Voilà.
 You can use Datadog dashboards and alerts to track Kubernetes autoscaling activity in real time, and to ensure that you’ve configured thresholds that appropriately reflect your workloads.
 Below, you can see that after the average rate of NGINX requests per second increased above the autoscaling threshold, Kubernetes scaled the number of pods to match the desired number of replicas from our HPA manifest (

-We’ve shown you how the Datadog Cluster Agent can help you easily autoscale your Kubernetes applications in response to real-time workloads.
-The possibilities are endless—not only can you scale based on metrics from anywhere in your cluster, but you can also use metrics from your cloud services (such as AWS RDS or ELB) to autoscale databases, caches, or load balancers.
+We’ve shown you how the Datadog Cluster Agent can help you easily autoscale Kubernetes applications in response to real-time workloads.
+The possibilities are endless—not only can you scale based on metrics from anywhere in your cluster, but you can also use metrics from your cloud services (such as Amazon RDS or AWS ELB) to autoscale databases, caches, or load balancers.